Benefits Of Cognitive Behavioral Therapy For Treating Anxiety

 Content warning: Please be advised, the below article might mention trauma-related topics that could be triggering to the reader.
 Please see our Get Help Now page for more immediate resources.

 It’s estimated that approximately 30% of adults in the US will experience an anxiety disorder during their lifetime.
-According to the National Institutes of Health, anxiety disorders are also prevalent across the globe.
-Though they are common, treating anxiety disorders is possible—typically through psychological and pharmacological interventions such as cognitive behavioral therapy (CBT) for anxiety and/or medication.
-A widely utilized form of treatment, CBT focuses on helping us develop a better understanding of the connections between our thoughts, feelings, and behavior.
-Below, we’re covering the principles of cognitive behavioral therapy and discussing ways you can incorporate CBT skills into self-help strategies for anxiety.
+Though they are common, it is possible to treat anxiety disorders—typically through psychological and pharmacological interventions like cognitive behavioral therapy (CBT) for anxiety and, in some cases, medication.
+CBT focuses on helping clients develop a better understanding of the connections between their thoughts, feelings, and behaviors and to then learn to shift thinking patterns in a healthy direction.
+Below, we'll cover the principles of cognitive behavioral therapy and discuss ways you may be able to use these skills to reduce symptoms of anxiety.

 Rawpixel